wilsonzlin/edgesearch/README.md

 ## Features

 - Uses an [inverted index](https://en.wikipedia.org/wiki/Inverted_index) and [compressed bit sets](https://roaringbitmap.org/) stored in [Cloudflare Workers KV](https://www.cloudflare.com/products/workers-kv/).
-- Packing multiple index entries and documents allows storing large amounts of data in relatively few keys&mdash;no database or server required.
+- Packs multiple index entries and documents, storing large amounts of data in relatively few keys&mdash;no database or server required.
 - Runs on Cloudflare Workers at edge locations with WebAssembly code for fast, scalable performance.

 ## Demos

-Check out the [demo](./demo) folder for live deployed demos with source code.
+Check out the [demo](./demo) folder for live demos with source code.

 ## How it works

 Assume we want to index a collection of documents, where a **document** is simply any nonempty UTF-8 sequence of characters.
 When searching, we are trying to find any documents that match one or more **terms**, which are also simply any nonempty UTF-8 sequence of characters.

-The documents and their terms are provided to Edgesearch to build an index using `edgesearch build`.
+The documents and their associated terms are provided to Edgesearch to build an index using `edgesearch build`.
 The relation between a document's terms and content is irrelevant to Edgesearch and terms do not necessarily have to be words from the document.

 Edgesearch will then use the data to create code and data files ready to be deployed to Cloudflare using `edgesearch deploy`.
 The worker can also be tested locally by running `edgesearch test`.